 - If the wireless drivers are missing, you won't be able to use the Wi-Fi connection and connect to the Internet.

-- The missing Wi-Fi driver can be replaced by using dedicated third-party software.
+- The missing Wi-Fi driver can be replaced manually or by using dedicated third-party software.

-- Troubleshooting your wireless connection can also help you solve this problem.
+- Troubleshooting your wireless connection can easily help you solve this problem so try that.